Why are testing requirements for exempt covered workers being rescinded?

 Are Long-Term Care Ombudsmen Who Provide Services in Adult and Senior Care facilities covered by this Order?

 Yes.
-The Order requires all workers who provide services or work in Adult and Senior Care Facilities licensed by the California Department of Social Services to have the first dose of a one-dose regimen or the second dose of a two-dose regimen by November 30, 2021.
 This Health Order covers all paid or unpaid Long-Term Care Ombudsman representatives who provide services in those Adult and Senior Care Facilities.

 Does the Order apply to California Children's Services (CCS) Medical Therapy Unit program staff or other public health staff who provide intermittent home visits?